WebAssembly/design/FutureFeatures.md

 ## 16-bit and 128-bit floating-point support

-For 16-bit floating-point support, it may make sense to split the feature into two parts: support for just converting between 16-bit and 32-bit formats possibly folded into load and store operations, and full support for actual 16-bit arithmetic.
+For 16-bit floating-point support, it may make sense to split the feature into two parts: support for just converting between 16-bit and 32-bit or 64-bit formats possibly folded into load and store operations, and full support for actual 16-bit arithmetic.

 128-bit is an interesting question because hardware support for it is very rare, so it's usually going to be implemented with software emulation anyway,